 The Holy Spirit in the New Testament

-- Preach the gospel with power (John 16:7-8).
+- To preach the gospel with power (John 16:7-8).

-- Do miracles to confirm their preaching (Mark 16:20, Acts 1:8)
+- To do miracles in order to confirm their preaching (Mark 16:20, Acts 1:8).

-- Healings (Acts 3:1-10), Peter heals lame in name of Jesus.
+- Healings (Acts 3:1-10), Peter heals the lame man in the name of Jesus.

-- Raise the dead (Acts 20:8-12).
+- Raising the dead (Acts 20:8-12).

 This kind of power was given by Christ through the Holy Spirit, but only to very few people for a short time and for specific reasons:

 - To confirm that the Apostles and early disciples who preached the gospel were indeed telling the truth.
 If people doubted the messengers who spoke of a resurrected Jesus, they were reassured of their sincerity when they saw the miracles and signs.

 - To help the early church establish and organize itself.
-There was no written record of Jesus' life and teaching in the early part of the first century, and so God provided the young church with people who has special powers to protect and guide it until every member had access to the complete teachings of Christ.
+There was no written record of Jesus' life and teaching in the early part of the first century, and so God provided the young church with people who had special powers to protect and guide it until every member had access to the complete teachings of Christ.
 By the end of the first century, the New Testament was written and was being circulated in various forms.
 The death of the Apostles ended the age where the Holy Spirit was given to empower people with miraculous abilities.
 This, however, did not mean that He left man completely alone, which brings us to the second manifestation of the Holy Spirit.

 8Love never fails; but if there are gifts of prophecy, they will be done away; if there are tongues, they will cease; if there is knowledge, it will be done away.
 9For we know in part and we prophesy in part; 10but when the perfect comes, the partial will be done away.